How To Use CMU Voicemail

 We recommend using email to manage voicemails.

 How do I identify a legitimate voicemail notification in my email inbox?

-If you use Microsoft Exchange, your system administrator may have configured your phone to send an email message when you receive a voicemail.
 When you click the attachment in the email, the voicemail plays.
 As with any email and attachment, use caution when opening.
-If you suspect a phishing attempt, check the full email header before opening the message.
+Check the full email header before opening the message if you suspect a phishing attempt.

-An email header, usually hidden, is a block of information about the message that includes the sender, the recipient, the date, sending and receiving time stamps and the servers that handled the transfer of the message.
-To view and check an email header for the most commonly used email clients, follow these steps.
+An email header, usually hidden, is a block of information about the message that includes the sender, the recipient, the date, sending and receiving time stamps, and the servers that handle the transfer of the message.

-- Visit the CMU Information Security Office website and follow the instructions to view the full header for your email.
+- Visit the Information Security Office and follow the instructions to view the full header for your email.

 - In the email header window, search for these exact terms: Received or Received-from.
-If you find one or both terms in the header, the email may be a phishing message.
+The email may be a phishing message if you find one or both terms in the header.
 Do not open the attached voicemail.
 Instead, do one of the following: